 The BRFSS field operations are managed by state health departments that follow protocols adopted by the states, with technical assistance provided by CDC.
 State health departments collaborate during survey development and conduct the interviews themselves or use contractors.
 The data are transmitted to CDC for editing, processing, weighting, and analysis.
 An edited and weighted data file is provided to each participating state health department for each year of data collection, and summary reports of state-specific data are prepared by CDC.
-State health departments use the BRFSS data for a variety of purposes, including identifying demographic variations in health-related behaviors; designing, implementing, and evaluating public health programs; addressing emergent and critical health issues; proposing legislation for health initiatives; and measuring progress toward state health objectives.
-For specific examples of how state officials use the finalized BRFSS data sets, please refer to the appropriate state information on the BRFSS website.
+State health departments use the BRFSS data for a variety of purposes, including identifying demographic variations in health-related behaviors; designing, implementing, and evaluating public health programs; addressing emergent and critical health issues; proposing legislation for health initiatives; and measuring progress toward state health objectives.1 For historic examples of how state officials have used the finalized BRFSS data sets, please refer to the appropriate state information on the BRFSS website.

 Health characteristics estimated from the BRFSS pertain to the noninstitutionalized adult population-aged 18 years or older-who reside in the United States.
-In 2020, an optional module was included to provide a measure for several childhood health and wellness indicators, including asthma prevalence for people aged 17 years or younger.
+In 2021, an optional module was included to provide a measure for asthma prevalence for people aged 17 years or younger.
 BRFSS respondents are identified through telephone-based methods.
 According to the 2019 American Community Survey (ACS), 99% of all occupied housing units in the United States had telephone service available and telephone non-coverage ranged from less than 1.0% in several states to 1.6% in South Dakota.2 It is estimated that 3.5% of occupied households in Puerto Rico did not have telephone service.2 The increasing percentage of households that are abandoning their landline telephones for cellular telephones has significantly eroded the population coverage provided by landline telephone-based surveys to pre-1970s levels.
-The preliminary results (January to June 2020) from the National Health Interview Survey (NHIS) indicate that 61.8% of adults were wireless-only.3 Using a dual-frame survey including landline and cellular telephones improved the validity, data quality, and representativeness of BRFSS data.
+The preliminary results (July to December 2021) from the National Health Interview Survey (NHIS) indicate that 68.0% of adults were wireless-only.3 Using a dual-frame survey including landline and cellular telephones improved the validity, data quality, and representativeness of BRFSS data.

-In 2011, a new weighting methodology called iterative proportional fitting (or "raking")4 replaced the post-stratification method to weight BRFSS data.
+In 2011, a new weighting methodology called iterative proportional fitting (or "raking")4 replaced the poststratification method to weight BRFSS data.
 Raking allows incorporation of cellular telephone survey data and permits the introduction of additional demographic characteristics (e.g., education level, marital status, home renter/owner) in addition to age-race/ethnicity-gender that improve the degree and extent to which the BRFSS sample properly reflects the sociodemographic make-up of individual states.
-The 2020 BRFSS raking method includes categories of age by gender, detailed race and ethnicity groups, education levels, marital status, regions within states, gender by race and ethnicity, telephone source, renter or owner status, and age groups by race and ethnicity.
-In 2020, 50 states, the District of Columbia, Guam, and Puerto Rico collected samples of interviews conducted by landline and cellular telephone.
+The 2021 BRFSS raking method includes categories of age by gender, detailed race and ethnicity groups, education levels, marital status, regions within states, gender by race and ethnicity, telephone source, renter or owner status, and age groups by race and ethnicity.
+In 2021, 50 states, the District of Columbia, Guam, Puerto Rico, and US Virgin Islands collected samples of interviews conducted by landline and cellular telephone.